KyryloKuzyk/PrimeTween/README.md

 tween.Complete(); // null check and setting tween to null is not needed

 // DOTween.SetTweensCapacity(tweenersCapacity: 200, sequencesCapacity: 50);
-PrimeTweenConfig.SetTweensCapacity(capacity: 250); // sequences in PrimeTween use the same tweens pool as regular tweens
+PrimeTweenConfig.SetTweensCapacity(capacity: 250); // sequences in PrimeTween use the same pool as regular tweens
 ```

 #### Tween.PlayForward/PlayBackwards/Restart